anno1982.de

 Forschung

-In particular, we are excited about studying
+In particular, we study

-Our research is supported by the German Research Foundation (DFG) by a project on Capacitive density functional theory for structure and screening in ionic fluids and electric double layers with applications in sustainability.
+Our research is supported by the German Research Foundation (DFG) by a project on

-Project description via gepris.dfg.de
+with applications in sustainability.
+Project description via gepris.dfg.de |

 Figure 1.
 Sketch of an electric double layer (EDL).
 A positively charged flat electrode is in contact with an electrolyte solution, where the mobile ionic charges arrange themselves to screen the charges on the electrode.
 One can distinguish between a close layer of counter ions (Helmholtz layer) and a diffuse layer.